 The Yoga2Sleep Mission

-Pamela – published author, stress management consultant, wellness resilience expert, national speaker, and sleep wellness coach – founded Yoga2Sleep due to her challenges with insomnia and secondary post-traumatic stress (PTS).
+Pamela – published author, stress management consultant, wellness resilience expert, national speaker, end of life doula, and sleep wellness coach – founded Yoga2Sleep due to her challenges with insomnia and secondary post-traumatic stress (PTS).
 A certified, avant-garde yoga therapist and teacher, Pamela has practiced yoga for close to 20 years and completed specialized training to include certifications in plant-based nutrition, stress management, meditation and mindfulness, yoga therapy, and yoga for trauma and PTSD for veterans, service members, and military families.